Lombiq/Gulp-Extensions/Readme.md

 ```
 Then a warning will be sent to the error list if ESLint finds a rule violation.

+**Note** that when building a solution that utilizes this project from the command line (i.e. with the `dotnet build` or `msbuild` commands) you have to build this project alone first.
+Otherwise, you'll get "Local gulp not found" errors.
+Building from Visual Studio doesn't need any special care.

 ## Contributing and support